 James Roberson serves as Vice President of Programs and Innovation for KVC Hospitals and leads teams of mental health providers caring for children and teens in psychiatric treatment.
-His teams span across three locations: KVC Prairie Ridge Hospital in Kansas City, KS; KVC Hospitals Wichita in Wichita, KS; KVC Hospitals Hays in Hays, KS; and KVC Niles in Kansas City, MO.
+His teams span across three locations: KVC Hospitals Kansas City in Kansas City, KS; KVC Hospitals Wichita in Wichita, KS; KVC Hospitals Hays in Hays, KS; and KVC Niles in Kansas City, MO.
 Each facility helps youth who are struggling with depression, anxiety, thoughts of self-harm, the effects of trauma, and other mental and behavioral health challenges.
-Last year, KVC Hospitals provided 9,731 individual therapy sessions, treated 3,456 youth and adults, and conducted 400 therapeutic virtual reality sessions.
+In 2017, KVC Hospitals provided 9,731 individual therapy sessions, treated 3,456 youth and adults, and conducted 400 therapeutic virtual reality sessions.

 We recently sat down with James to discuss how he’s helping so many children understand their own brain development and leading the innovative neuroscience initiatives at KVC.

 Q: When did your work in mental health shift to focus on childhood trauma?